Travel to SAGE

 Arrival & Departure Dates

-SAGE 2022 will officially begin at 8:00am on Wednesday, June 15 and end at noon on July 12.
-We ask that all participants make arrangements to arrive in Santa Fe, New Mexico by 8:00pm on Tuesday, June 14.
-Participants should make arrangements to depart Santa Fe any time after noon on Tueday July 12th.
+We ask that all participants arrive in Santa Fe, New Mexico by the morning of June 15th.
+Participants should make arrangements to depart New Mexico on July 2rd.

 Travel